 Robert Maynard still holds the postcards, makeup box and other ephemera that belonged to his grandfather.
 There are also over 50 postcards that Willie collected including several from Shanghai, Japan, Suva, Canada and the United States.
 These are unmarked, so he apparently never posted them home, rather – keeping them as mementos of his travels.
 The remains of his makeup box includes fake moustaches and numerous sticks of grease paint etc.

-Willie’s final North American tour with Pollard’s seems to have ended in 1906, when he was 17 years old.
+Willie’s final North American tour with Pollard’s seems to have ended in early 1907, when he was 17 years old.
 Perhaps it was his age, but the reasons for leaving are not clear today, particularly as he ceased performing altogether.
-Now called “William,” he became a butcher.
-He was a competent Australian Rules Football player, playing for teams in Boulder Western Australia (where he spent a few years between 1910 and 1913) and Sunshine, Victoria.
+Maybe the marathon Pollard tour of 1905-1907 convinced him performing on stage was not what he wanted to do.

-Above right: William seated at right with Sunshine Braybrook Football Club in 1914.
+Above left: William in the Boulder City (Western Australia) Football Club in 1911, seated front left, Above right: William seated at right with Sunshine Braybrook Football Club in 1914.
 Photos courtesy Robert Maynard.

 Following the outbreak of war and during the surge of enlistments following the Gallipoli landings, William and his two older brothers Albert and Jack (John) joined the Australian Imperial Forces.
 With other soldiers of the 3rd Division AIF, they sailed on the Medic, arriving at England in July 1916.
 William went on to serve in France with the 29th and 30th Batteries, 8th Field Artillery Brigade.
 In the photo enlargement below, William is seated on the left, Albert is on the right – unusually the two brothers served together.
 In February-March 1918 William’s military record shows he was granted leave in England.
 There he saw Albert De Courville‘s latest review, Box o’ Tricks, at the London Hippodrome, featuring a very old friend, Daphne Pollard in the line-up, whom he met after the show.
 The conversation must have been a joyful one about show-biz; it defies belief that William, having been under fire and in action for the last 14 months, would wish to talk about the appalling reality of trench warfare.